 Kings Cross S1 is a multi-purpose, 12-storey building, offering Grade A office space along with retail and restaurant units.
 The site is bordered by Handyside Street and Canal Reach and is adjacent to the existing S2 building.

-Bachy Soletanche was involved in Kings Cross S1 from an early stage, helping the developer and engineer to produce a range of schemes aimed at driving efficiencies.
+Bachy Soletanche was involved in Kings Cross S1 from an early stage, working with the developer and engineer to produce a range of schemes aimed at driving efficiencies.

 One of the key design challenges and concerns for the project was the Thameslink tunnels running through the centre of the site.
 A collaborative approach between Bachy Soletanche, Ramboll and Argent saw the development of a solution that would transfer the loads over the tunnels without impacting directly on the tunnels themselves, or the basement space.
 The preconstruction phase involved analysis of predicted ground movements and reviewed the impact different piling construction methods may have on the tunnels.